yoraish/moveit_humble_minimal_example/README.md

 6. In one terminal, start RViz and the main MoveIt!2 components with `ros2 launch hello_moveit demo.launch.py`.
 And in a second terminal run the motion request with `ros2 run ros2 run hello_moveit hello_moveit`.

 This _should_ work!
 Building only a few packages and not 56 of them.

+Note: this repo also includes a copy (yes, a copy, not a submodule) of the MoveIt!2 [`moveit_resources` package](https://github.com/ros-planning/moveit2/tree/humble).
+I had some issues with ROS version mismatch and MoveIt!2 branches, so I just copied it over for faster setup.